slai-labs/get-beam/examples/llama2-lora/README.md

 I'm using the [Instruction Tuning with GPT-4](https://github.com/Instruction-Tuning-with-GPT-4/GPT-4-LLM) dataset, which is hosted on Huggingface.

 The first thing we'll do is setup the compute environment to run Llama 2.
 The training script is run on a 24Gi A10G GPU:

+> This example only demonstrates the high-level workflow, so specific functions like `train` are hidden.
+You can find the entire source code in this repo.

 ```python
 from math import ceil